 Expresses its appreciation to the China Meteorological Administration (CMA), Deutscher Wetterdienst (DWD), UK Met Office and in particular MeteoSwiss through the Weather4UN Project for their support to the WCM development to date;

-Having examined the WMO Coordination Mechanism Implementation Plan prepared by the Standing Committee on Disaster Risk Reduction and Public Services in consultation with other subsidiary bodies (SC-DRR) [P/SERCOM];
+Having examined the WMO Coordination Mechanism Implementation Plan prepared by the Standing Committee on Disaster Risk Reduction and Public Services (SC-DRR) [P/SERCOM] [Czech Republic] in consultation with other subsidiary bodies (;

-Decides: in consultation with relevant bodies, to take into account the following for EC consideration: [Japan]
+Decides: in consultation with relevant bodies, to take into account the following for EC consideration:

-(1) The scope of UN agencies, IFRC and other institutions relevant to WCM be clarified; [Japan]
+(1) The scope of UN agencies, IFRC and other institutions relevant to WCM be clarified;

 (2) WCM is an activity for UN and humanitarian agencies based on their needs.
 A clear line between WCM activities and normal WMO activities for WMO Members based on their needs should be given.
 Member’s contributions, including those by RSMCs, to WCM is voluntary.
-GDPFS centres should be designed based on the needs of Members as stipulated in the GDPFS Manual; [Japan]
+GDPFS centres should be designed based on the needs of Members as stipulated in the GDPFS Manual;

 (3) In accordance with the said principles, WCM’s supports to humanitarian assistance by UN and humanitarian agencies in territories of a Member should be provided with the consent of the Member concerned and in principle on the basis of an appeal by the Member.
-This should be incorporated into the operational procedures of WCM activities; [Japan]
+This should be incorporated into the operational procedures of WCM activities;

-(4) A secured environment/platform should be developed where all the activities, including information and services provided to UN and humanitarian agencies under WCM should be fully transparent and accessible to all the WMO Members; [Japan]
+(4) A secured environment/platform should be developed where all the activities, including information and services provided to UN and humanitarian agencies under WCM should be fully transparent and accessible to all the WMO Members;

-(5) Identification of regional needs; [Japan]
+(5) Identification of regional needs;

-Requests SC-DRR to further refine the Implementation Plan by incorporating the above considerations and submit it, through the President of the Commission, to EC-76 for its consideration; [Drafting Committee and SEC]
+Requests SC-DRR to further refine the Implementation Plan by incorporating the above considerations and submit it, through the President of the Commission, to EC-76 for its consideration;

 Recommends to the Executive Council the adoption of WMO Coordination Mechanism Implementation Plan through the draft resolution provided in the annex to the present Recommendation.